RichiDevelops/Portfolio/README.md

 ## University

-### 1. 🚗 Schwindibus - Vehicle management and logbook app for private households
+### 1. 🚗 Schwindibus - Vehicle management and logbook mobile app for private households
 **Module:** Project: System Development
 **Description/Summary:**
 Implementation of a car management cross-platform application in Flutter and GO-Backend with SCRUM.